Three Big Announcements From BLUETTI at CES 2022

-LAS VEGAS, Jan.
-3, 2022 /PRNewswire/ -- BLUETTI highlighted its thinking-forward solar energy facility collections at CES 2022, including the world's first sodium-ion solar generator -- NA300 and much-anticipated AC & EB series of power stations.
+BLUETTI highlighted its thinking-forward solar energy facility collections at CES 2022, including the world's first sodium-ion solar generator — NA300 and much-anticipated AC & EB series of power stations.
 Here's a dive into them:

 1. The Next Generation of Energy Storage: Sodium-ion Battery